YannDubs/website_old/_glossary/concepts.md

 .

-:mag: <span class='note'> Side Notes </span> : The same goes for hyper-cubes.
-I.e most of the mass is concentrated in their edges.
+:mag: <span class='note'> Side Notes </span> : The same goes for hyper-cubes: most of the mass is concentrated at the furthest points from the center (*i.e.* the corners).
 That's why you will sometimes hear that hyper-cubes are "spiky".
-Think of the $\[-1,1\]^d$ hyper-cube: the distance from the center of the faces to the origin will trivially be $0 \ \forall d$, while the distance to each corners will be $\sqrt{d}$ (Pythagorean theorem).
-So basically the corners go further but not the center of the faces, which makes us think of spikes.
+Think of the $\[-1,1\]^d$ hyper-cube: the distance from the center of the faces to the origin will trivially be $1 \ \forall d$, while the distance to each corners will be $\sqrt{d}$ (Pythagorean theorem).
+So the distance to corners increases with $d$ but not the center of the faces, which makes us think of spikes.
 This is why you will sometimes see such pictures :

 <div class="col-xs-4" markdown="1">